A3-TasmanDynamics/TasDyn-ATC-System/README.md

 1. **Arma 3 Server Mod (SQF):** Sweeps the `CfgVehicles` for active aircraft, extracting coordinates, altitude, speed, heading, and pilot data.
 2. **Backend Bridge (Node.js/Express):** A lightweight server that receives HTTP POST data from the Arma 3 server and broadcasts it instantly via WebSockets.
-3. **STRATCOM WebApp (Vue 3/Vite):** A dark-mode, CRT-styled frontend utilizing Jetelain's `leaflet.arma3map` to render live radar blips over high-resolution, custom-tiled map extracts natively.
+3. **STRATCOM WebApp (Vue 3/Vite):** A dark-mode, CRT-styled frontend utilizing Jetelain's `GameMapStorage` architecture to render live radar blips over high-resolution, custom-tiled map extracts natively using Leaflet (`L.CRS.Simple`).
 4. **TasDyn AI (Discord.js):** A connected bot that monitors the WebSocket feed and announces takeoffs, landings, and radar losses in a designated Discord channel.

 ---